raspberrypilearning/make-crumble-robot-head/en/step_6.md

 The first thing you need to do is to find at what angle the servo holds the mouth open and closed.

-We'll start by making `variables`{:class="crumblevariable"} for 'open' and 'closed'.
+We'll start by making `variables`{:class="crumblevariables"} for 'open' and 'closed'.
 This is not totally necessary but will help to keep our code clear.

 --- task ---